hamzah1432/cpp/README.md

 A simple program that converts command-line arguments to uppercase and outputs them.

+**Flow & Structure**
+- `main` is the only entry point.
+It checks `argc` and prints the fallback message (`* LOUD... *`) when no arguments are provided.
+- When arguments exist, `main` loops from `argv[1]` to `argv[argc - 1]` and pipes each through two helpers before writing to `std::cout`.
+- `trim` strips leading/trailing whitespace by walking the string from both ends.
+- `compressSpaces` collapses repeated whitespace segments inside the argument to a single space so the output line feels "clean".
+- After processing each argument the code inserts one extra space between arguments and ends the program with a newline.

 **Features:**
-- Converts all arguments to uppercase
+- Converts all arguments to uppercase (include `<cctype>` to leverage `std::toupper` if desired)
-- Trims whitespace from arguments
+- Trims whitespace from arguments (`trim`)
-- Compresses multiple spaces into single spaces
+- Compresses multiple spaces into single spaces (`compressSpaces`)
 - Outputs a default message if no arguments are provided

 **Compilation:**